la2050/archive/_projects/2016/laying-the-groundwork-for-a-park-on-the-la-river.md

   - Volunteers
   - Publicity/awareness
   - Community outreach
+project_description: >-
+  In collaboration with California State Parks, Clockshop will create programs and events that bring Angelenos to experience “the Bowtie,” a plot of post-industrial land on the LA River.
+The Bowtie Project transforms post-industrial wasteland into a cultural destination, and lays the groundwork for creating LA’s largest riverfront park.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of parks with intergenerational play